Quick/Quick/README.md

     describe("viewDidLoad") {
       beforeEach {
-        // Causes the UIKit framework to trigger the necessary methods to render the view and perform viewWillAppear: and viewDidAppear: callbacks viewController.beginAppearanceTransition(true, animated: false)
+        // Accessing the view property causes the UIKit framework to trigger the necessary methods to render the view. viewController.view
-        viewController.endAppearanceTransition()
       }

       it("loads the table view with one cell") {
         let tableView = viewController.tableView